 Goat cheese stuffed peppadew peppers make a perfect appetizer for your next get together.
-They are spicy and sweet in the same bite and the goat cheese balances them out with its earthy, mild flavor!
+They are spicy and sweet in the same bite and the soft goat cheese balances them out with its earthy, mild flavor!
+These sweet peppers are a great holiday appetizer!

 (Blue’s Best Life is a participant in the Amazon Associates Program.
 I earn a small commission if you purchase through those links.
 This helps me keep the blog going! -Bobbie)

-I discovered peppadews years ago at a restaurant and immediately feel in love with their spicy, yet sweet flavor.
-The type of pepper is the Juanita and is from South Africa.
-The peppadew is the trade marked name for the pickled pepper.
-I had some trouble finding them years ago but, these days they are pretty easy to find especially on the Mediterranean bars at your grocery store or find peppadews here.
+- peppadews- a sweet and spicy type of red pepper that is called the Juanita or sweet piquante peppers.
+This pepper originates in South Africa.
+Peppadew is the brand name for the pickled pepper.
+Although I had trouble finding them years ago, they are now pretty easy to find especially on the olive bar at your local market or you can find peppadews here.

 How to Use broiler

-The final step is to carefully move the peppadews to a serving plater and drizzle with a balsamic glaze.
+The final step is to carefully move the stuffed peppadews to a serving platter and drizzle with the balsamic glaze.
 That's it!
 So easy, yet so elegant.
 This is definitely a step up from just a cheese tray or queso, although I do love those too!
+Serve these at your next dinner party and I promise they will be a huge hit!

 Goat Cheese Stuffed Peppadew Peppers